keygen-sh/keygen-go/README.md

 or `keygen.Token`, respectively.

-The `Validate` method accepts zero or more fingerprints, which can be used to scope a license validation to a particular fingerprint.
+The `Validate` method accepts zero or more fingerprints, which can be used to scope a license validation to a particular device fingerprint and its hardware components.
 It will return a `License` object as well as any validation errors that occur.
 The `License` object can be used to perform additional actions, such as `license.Activate(fingerprint)`.

 ```go
 license, err := keygen.Validate(fingerprint)